Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Let's face it, breakfast in France is changing.

-Cereals are becoming a staple of the typical French breakfast, at least among the younger generation and for children.
+Cereals are becoming a staple of the typical French breakfast, at least among children and the younger generation.
 Plenty of ads on television enjoin us to eat cereals, and they are having an impact.

 According to one survey several years ago, 59% of French ate cereal for breakfast.
 Going forward, that number can only have increased.